2000: Lewes store moved to 20-21 High Street and includes a coffee shop

 2015: Celebrating 30 fantastic years of trading, we open stores in the delightful towns of Taunton and Harrogate.

-2016: A big year of expansion for us at Steamer Trading, with new businesses joining the Steamer Trading family as well as a new store in Truro.
+2016: A big year of expansion for us at Steamer Trading, with new businesses joining the Steamer Trading family as well as a new stores in Truro and Wells.
 We welcomed into the fold three new brands; Kitchens Cookshop with stores in Bath, Bristol and Cardiff, Divertimenti based in Knightsbridge, London and the famous Divertimenti Cookery School in Knightsbridge.

-2017: No new stores this year, but lots of exciting improvements to our 2 websites and launched our very first Loyalty Card scheme.
+2017: No new stores in 2017, but lots of exciting improvements to our 2 websites and launched our very first Loyalty Card scheme.